baltavay/crubbletea/README.md

 # crubbletea

-> **Work in progress.** Many features are incomplete or broken.
-Expect bugs, missing functionality, and API changes.

 A port of [Bubble Tea](https://github.com/charmbracelet/bubbletea) (Go) to [Crystal](https://crystal-lang.org/) — a framework for building TUIs

 This includes ports of the Bubble Tea companion libraries as well: